 Ask about insurance: A good locksmith is always insured.
 Don’t do business with one who isn’t.

 Failure to give estimates: A good locksmith will know exactly how to best solve the problem that you describe on the phone and can quote you an accurate price.
 An unethical locksmith, on the other hand, might state that he needs to see the problem for himself before he can give you an accurate quote.
 Steer clear of these types of locksmiths, as they’re likely looking to take advantage of your situation and charge you much more for the service than what it will really cost.

 Look for signs of credibility: If a locksmith knows they’re good, they won’t be afraid to showcase their qualifications.
 After all, accolades and certifications can help them to gain a competitive advantage over the competition.
 And most of the time, these qualifications might include Angie’s List preferred vendor recognition and more.
 Look for these icons and logos, which will usually be placed at the bottom of their website.
 Also look for any awards they’ve earned, as locksmiths will be happy to promote these accolades on their websites as a means of differentiating themselves from the competition.

 An emergency situation is never convenient – but the professionals at Great Valley Lockshop do their best to make the situation as hassle-free as possible.
+We provide emergency services, and more.
 For more information, or to receive a free estimate on locksmith services, contact Great Valley Lockshop.
 Call us at (610) 644-5334, email [email protected] or fill out our contact form to get in touch with the locksmith that cares—Great Valley Lockshop.